Moss' logic for ordered coalgebras: Introduction

-Instead of considering an axiomatization of the resulting logic, we define a sound cut-free sequent proof calculus for the logic, and prove completeness.
-To be able to do so, we essentially use the dual modality delta and its relation to the nabla modality.
-This part of the paper closely follows previous work \cite{bpv13} on proof theory of Moss' logic in $\Set$.
+We present the resulting logic in a form of a cut-free two-sided sequent proof calculus, and we prove its completeness.
+To be able to define such a proof system, we essentially use a dual cover modality delta and its semantical relation to the nabla modality.
+This part of the paper very closely follows previous work of the first author~\cite{bpv13} on proof theory of classical Moss' logic in $\Set$.